omertuc/assisted-swarm-old/README.md

 does exactly that, and this repo makes use of that

 # TODO
-At its current state, the repo is able to deploy all the relevant CRs, "fake" download the discovery ISO from the image service, start a lot of agents, update the BMH status accordingly to make BMAC approve the agents, modify the agent CRs with cluster binding, and run the assisted installer / controller all the way to the "Joined" stage.
-The controller is yet to be fully implemented and it currently doesn't run, so the hosts only actually reach "Rebooting".

-- [x] Manifests jinja2 templates
-- [x] Working patched agent
-    - [x] Fix weird `stateInfo: Failed - config is not valid` bug that happens 1/25 fake agents
-- [x] Working patched installer
-- [x]  Working patched controller
-    - [x] Finish controller kube-api mock implementation
-- [x] Launch script
-- [x] Install script (set hostnames/roles/machine network/approve/etc)
-- [x] Upstream all the patches - get rid of as many patches as possible (see patch docs for more info)
-- [x] Add BMH support
-- [x] Add image service load test support
 - [ ] Run with auth enabled (load testing without auth is a bit unfair - I presume it adds a lot of CPU usage)
-- [x] Run with https enabled (load testing without https is a bit unfair - I presume it adds a lot of CPU usage)
-- [ ] Automate service configuration
 - [ ] Query prometheus, extract interesting metrics (graphana dashboards? matplotlib?)
+- [ ] Multi-node clusters
+- [ ] AI SaaS clusters (currently only kube-api is supported)

 # Technical, how-to-use
 ## Overview
-You can then use the provided scripts under `manifests/` to deploy n-replicas of the assisted installation CRs.
-`utils/launch_all.sh` will automatically discover all the infraenvs that were created, and will launch n agents matching those infraenvs on the host where the script is ran.
-My current estimate for resource usage is - negligible amount of RAM per agent, but about 250m cores per agent, which is a lot - you'd need about 256 cores to run 2000 agents concurrently without freezing your host.

-The agents/installer/controller are launched using their dry-run mode.

-## 1. Deploy the service-under-test
+1. Launch a kube-api assisted service on your cluster.
 This part is up to you.
-Make sure the service is accessible from the swarm machines.
+Make sure the service is accessible from the machine running the swarm.

-### Service Configuration
-The assisted service configmap should be modified with the following parameters -
+2. Configure the service -
-1) `AUTH_TYPE` set to `none`
+    - `AUTH_TYPE` set to `none`
-2) `HW_VALIDATOR_REQUIREMENTS` can optionally be modified if your main host has less RAM then is required by default
+    - `HW_VALIDATOR_REQUIREMENTS` can optionally be modified if your main host has less RAM then is required by default

-## 2. Create manifests
-This step requires `jq`, `jinja2-cli`, `yq` (Python packages, see `requirements.txt`) and `kubectl` & `oc` binaries.
+3. On the swarm machine, install the packages in `requirements.txt` and make sure you have `kubectl` and `oc` binaries in your `PATH`.
    You also need to point your kubectl/oc to the cluster the assisted service is running on.

-Test parameters such as pull-secret, SSH keys, and exact number of swarm replicas should be set in the `manifests/manifests-data.example.json` file.
-A default SSH key is provided and since we're not actually installing anything, there's no point in modifying it to your own SSH key.

-After configuration `manifests/manifests-data.example.json` you may run `manifests/render.sh` to make sure everything is working as expected, then you can use `manifests/apply.sh` and `manifests/delete.sh` to create/delete the swarm CRs respectively.

-These scripts too can be ran from a machine that is not the swarm machine, as long as they both point to the same service

-## 3. Launch the agents
-The agents are launched using the `utils/launch_all.sh` script.
-Make sure to set the SERVICE_ENDPOINT to point at the service's API endpoint.
+3. Run `./swarm.py` - Currently the user interface is work in progress, but for now just modify the `main()` function with the parameters of your environment.